Shop-specific acts of sustainability per category:

 Polarn O. Pyret

-PO.P Repairs is a repair service paid for by the customer.
+PO.P Repairs is a repair service paid by the customer.
 All other outdoor clothing besides rainwear can be repaired.
 The repairs include replacing a zipper or its parts, iron-on repair patches and attaching buttons or press studs.
 For other repairs, the personnel assesses on a case-by-case basis whether the clothing can be repaired so that it is still usable.
-PO.P’s VIP members get one free repair per year, and the rest of the repairs are paid for by the customer.
+PO.P’s VIP members get one free repair per year, and the rest of the repairs are paid by the customer.

 Specsavers